 So called because it maintains the appearance of a grass field, whilst facilitating regular and safe parking of cars.
 The provision of such a car park, based on the support expressed by the majority of villagers present at several open meetings, is to provide additional capacity for tourists and villagers as Audlem continues to expand.
 The existing gated access from Green Lane will be redesigned for this purpose.

 Working Group is currently pursuing costings and planning approval for this and for a permanent, wheelchair friendly pedestrian access from Shropshire Street.

-At the last group meeting on September 4th it was reported that Cheshire Wildlife Trust (CWT) had pledged grant funding for up to four ponds in the field.
-CWT will do all the work and fence them if required -- they are keen to commence work before winter.
-One major justification for the ponds is specifically to help the newt population.
+Cheshire Wildlife Trust (CWT) granted funding for two ponds in the field.
+CWT did all the work and in the near future wooden picket fencing will be constructed in the near future.
+One major justification for the ponds was specifically to help the newt population.

 Two new waste bin has been installed just inside the field at the Shropshire Street entrance and at the Green Lane/Grey's Bridge entrance.

 Five of the round benches have been installed at various places -1 was kindly donated by the Public Hall Committee and 4 more were purchased by the PC.

 In March 2019 an online survey was conducted, asking residents to nominate their four preferred uses of the field.